Skip to content

 Quick Answers

-Yes — but plan for color and finish matching to be imperfect by the time you complete.
+Yes, but plan for color and finish matching to be imperfect by the time you complete the rest, since the first phase will have weathered.

-Sometimes — if one elevation is a visible inspection liability, addressing it can recover the cost.
-Discuss with your agent.
+Sometimes.
+If one elevation is a visible inspection liability, addressing it can recover the cost.
+Discuss with your agent before committing.

 Sources